Judicial Clerkship Program for PLSI Alumni/aePre-Law Summer Institute for American Indians and Alaska Natives

 The tribal, state, and federal benches need more Native judges and judicial clerks.
 We encourage Native law students to join us to learn more and meet Native federal judges.
 Please share with your NALSA groups!

 All you need to know about how to apply and get a clerkship, including in tribal court

 The American Indian Law Center, Inc., is proud to participate in the American Bar Association’s Judicial Clerkship Program (JCP) sponsored by the ABA Council for Racial and Ethnic Diversity in the Educational Pipeline and the ABA Judicial Division.
-Data shows that there is a correlation between clerking for a judge and later becoming a member of the judiciary.
-Currently, there is only one Native American serving as a federal judge and fewer than two dozen Native state judges.
+Data shows that there is a correlation between clerking for a judge and later becoming a judge.
+Currently, there are only a handful of Native Americans serving as federal judges and fewer than two dozen Native state judges.
 We hope to increase those numbers.

-All PLSI alumni/ae who are first or second year law students are eligible to apply, and notifications of the requirements and deadlines are sent directly to those students by e-mail.
-If you are a PLSI alum and interested in participating, please be sure the PLSI staff has your current e-mail address!
+All PLSI alumni/ae who are law students are eligible to apply, and notifications of the requirements and deadlines are sent directly to those students by e-mail.
+If you are a PLSI alumnus/a and interested in participating, please be sure the PLSI staff have your current e-mail address.